What the review covered

 - the transparency, accountability and democratic responsiveness of the States’ Assembly and Committees of the States

-- whether the machinery of government is presently subject to checks and balances sufficient to safeguard the public good and the rights of individuals
+- whether the machinery of government was subject to checks and balances sufficient to safeguard the public good and the rights of individuals

 - the constitutional relationship between the Bailiwick and the United Kingdom